 5. Try before you buy

 "You have to try a lot of things and you have to wear them, not only smell them on blotters.
 On blotters you smell a lot of the top notes, but on skin with the warmth of the skin, all the middle notes and especially the back notes are much more strong," explains Lorson, "so you have really to use the perfume on your skin for three or four hours to decide if you like it or not.
 In the shop, make a selection on the blotters and then put two on your skin, then later, if you like it, you come back to buy the perfume."

 6. Scent your clothes as well as your skin

-than on the skin.
-But it depends on the person, I like to be very
+"Fragrance lasts longer on clothes than on skin.
+When I'm perfuming, I spray several times around my neckline so it goes more on the clothing than on the skin.
+But it depends on the person, I like to be very generous."

 7. Strong foods can affect your fragrance

 "When, for example, you are eating a lot of garlic your skin smells, because it comes out of the pores," says Lorson, explaining that heavily spiced food can have the same impact.
 "The food changes the smell of the skin and then that affects the perfume."